OtagoCarpentries/minibaz2020/index.md

 [The Unix Shell](https://swcarpentry.github.io/shell-novice/)

 ##### Learning Objectives
 * Files and Directories
 * History and Tab Completion
 * Pipes and Redirection
 * Looping Over Files

+### Genomic Data in R
+Using R

+### REGEX
+Using regular expression to find and filter data

+### HackMD / R Markdown

+[HackMD](https://hackmd.io/) is a realtime, multi-platform collaborative markdown knowledge base.
+You can write notes with other people on your desktop, tablet or even on the phone.

+[R Markdown](https://rmarkdown.rstudio.com/) is a tool for writing reproducible reports, document and presentations

+### Workflow
+Example of a workflow tying together R, R-Studio and R Markdown to write a reproducuble report
+  * Summarize Data
+  * Plotting
+  * References

+### Snakemake
+The [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system is a tool to create reproducible and scalable data analyses.
+Workflows are described via a human readable, Python based language.
+They can be seamlessly scaled to server, cluster, grid and cloud environments, without the need to modify the workflow definition.
+Finally, Snakemake workflows can entail a description of required software, which will be automatically deployed to any execution environment.

 ## Eventbrite